baloise-incubator/testcontainers-k8s/examples/QuarkusNativeBuilds.md

 # Requirements

 * Runs with jenkins-templated Docker buildcontainers
-* Runs in Openshift
+* Runs in OpenShift
-* Zero or Minimal Adjustments for generated Quarkus Dockerfiles
+* Zero or minimal Adjustments for generated Quarkus Dockerfiles

 # Variants